AdguardTeam/AGLint/README.md

 - `extends` — an array of configuration presets to extend, e.g. `["preset-1", "preset-2"]`.
   See [Configuration presets](#configuration-presets) for more info.
   Defaults to `[]`, i.e. no presets.
+  Preset's syntax and rules can be overridden by the user config.
 - `rules` — an object with configured [linter rules](#linter-rules)
   due to [configuration rule structure](#configuration-rule-structure).